 On the day of the official premiere broadcast, this page shows how established radio was and how limited WBAP-TV’s early programming was.
 Note the ad for the Milton Berle radio program.

-That night the premiere broadcast, fittingly, included by speeches by Amon Carter and Harold Hough.
+That night the premiere broadcast, fittingly, included speeches by Amon Carter and Harold Hough.
 The short broadcast schedule included a dedication film from NBC, a western variety show featuring the Flying X Ranch Boys, and the 1934 movie The Scarlet Pimpernel.

 The next day Jack Gordon of the Fort Worth Press wrote, “A part of Fort Worth’s inaugural television show last night looked like our first roll of home movie film.
 But a good deal more of it was excellent—enough so to convince the stubbornest critic that television is here to stay.”

 WBAP-TV was the only television station between St. Louis and Los Angeles.